 The students make contact with the fundamental laws of nature and with their application in engineering.
 The students learn about how the theoretical results are confirmed by experiments.
-The students learn to solve problems in the field of mechanics, special theory of relativity and electromagnetism.
+The students learn to solve problems in the field of electromagnetism and modern physics.